Dean Emeritus; Laurence F. Whittemore Professor of Business Administration, Tuck School of Business at Dartmouth

 Paul is very active in reviewing major business schools for accreditation by the AACSB International and other accrediting organizations.
 He has published two textbooks, several research monographs and over 25 scholarly articles and has made presentations at many academic and professional meetings on topics ranging from financial accounting to the future of management education.
 He has been extensively quoted in the press on all areas of business education.
 He has taught financial accounting at all levels in graduate and undergraduate programs, business ethics, and Philosophy of Science.
 He has chaired and been a member of many doctoral dissertation committees.

-Paul serves on the Dartmouth-Hitchcock and Dartmouth-Hitchcock Health Boards of Trustees.
+Paul serves on the Dartmouth Hitchcock Medical Center and Clinics and Dartmouth Health Boards of Trustees.
 Some of Paul’s additional current and past professional associations include: General Mills Board of Directors, BJ’s Wholesale Club Board of Directors, and Secretary-Treasurer of the AACSB International; Chairman of the LEAD Council of Deans; Advisory Council for the University of Notre Dame Mendoza College of Business; GMAC Board of Directors; Chair, Board of Trustees, The Consortium for Graduate Study in Management (2011-2012) and the New Hampshire Governor’s State Consensus Revenue Estimating Panel.